ankitshaw1131/Blackjack-game/README.md

 # Blackjack-game
-This is my first avascript project in
+This is my first javascript project in which i have made a web application through which we can play blackjack game.